entando/entando-docs/vuepress/docs/next/tutorials/devops/tls-with-cert-mgr.md

 ## Prerequisites
 - An existing deployment of an Entando App
 - Use of the [NGINX ingress controller](https://docs.nginx.com/nginx-ingress-controller/).
-See the `cert-manager` documentation for configuring different ingress controllers
+See the  [cert-manager documentation](https://cert-manager.io/docs/installation/) for other install options.

 ## Install cert-manager
 1. Create a namespace for `cert-manager`: